-Reverse: Brown asks Raiders for release after latest fine
+Raiders cut Antonio Brown before he ever plays for team

 A person familiar with the situation said Brown had been fined by the team Friday for the confrontation with Mayock in practice two days earlier.
 The person spoke on condition of anonymity because the fine wasn’t announced.
 That dustup came after Brown posted a letter Mayock had sent him detailing nearly $54,000 in fines for missing a practice and walkthrough.

 ESPN reported the new fine was for $215,073 for conduct detrimental to the team.
-That could allow the Raiders to release Brown before the season opener without having to pay him more than $29 million in guarantees over the next two years.
+That allows the Raiders to release Brown before the season opener without having to pay him more than $29 million in guarantees over the next two years, although Brown could still contest that in a grievance.

 Brown later sent an email to ESPN saying: “no way I play after they took that and made my contract week to week.”